aaronlumsden/vizra-python/README.md

         return 0.0  # Too short or wrong
 ```

-Run training locally (placeholder mode) or add a `provider` like Verifiers for real weight updates.
-Integrate with external providers like OpenPipe ART for production-grade training.
+Run training with `vizra train run train_agent`.
+Without a provider, it runs in placeholder mode.
+With VerifiersProvider, it performs real model weight updates using GRPO.

 ## 📁 Project Structure